AI Model Scoring Benchmark

 Does 2x More Testing Stabilize Kimi/GLM?

-This compares the first 3 runs against the final 6-run averages for Kimi and GLM.
+First 3 runs vs the full 6-run averages for Kimi and GLM.

 | Model | Runs Averaged | MAD vs Opus 4.7 | Bias | r | Avg Raw CV | Est. CV of Averaged Score | Avg Cost per Averaged PR |